Daniel K. Sodickson

 Daniel Kevin Sodickson is an American physicist and an expert in the field of biomedical imaging.
 A past president and gold medalist of the International Society for Magnetic Resonance in Medicine, he is credited with foundational work in parallel magnetic resonance imaging (MRI), in which distributed arrays of detectors are used to gather magnetic resonance images at previously inaccessible speeds.
 Sodickson is an elected Fellow of the US National Academy of Inventors.
-He currently serves as Vice-Chair for Research in the Department of Radiology at New York University (NYU) Grossman School of Medicine, as Director of the department's Bernard and Irene Schwartz Center for Biomedical Imaging, as Principal Investigator of the Center for Advanced Imaging Innovation and Research, and as Co-Director of NYU's Tech4Health Institute.
+He currently serves as Chief of Innovation in the Department of Radiology at New York University (NYU) Grossman School of Medicine, as Principal Investigator of the Center for Advanced Imaging Innovation and Research, and as Co-Director of NYU's Tech4Health Institute.
+He is a member of the National Advisory Council for the National Institute of Biomedical Imaging and Bioengineering (NIBIB).

-Education and Career
+Education and career

 Sodickson grew up in Newton, Massachusetts, the son of a physicist and a social worker.
 He attended the Roxbury Latin School from 1978-1984, matriculating at Yale College in 1984.
 Dr. Sodickson graduated from Yale in 1988 with a BS in Physics and a BA in Humanities.
 He earned his PhD in Medical Physics from MIT in 2004 and his MD from Harvard Medical School in 2006, both as a part of the Harvard-MIT Division of Health Sciences and Technology.

-Sodickson then joined the faculty of Harvard Medical School, ultimately serving as Director of Magnetic Resonance Research in the Department of Radiology at Beth Israel Deaconess Medical Center in Boston, Massachusetts, before he joined NYU School of Medicine in 2006 as Director of the Department of Radiology's Center for Biomedical Imaging.
+Sodickson then joined the faculty of Harvard Medical School, ultimately serving as Director of Magnetic Resonance Research in the Department of Radiology at Beth Israel Deaconess Medical Center in Boston, Massachusetts, before he joined NYU School of Medicine in 2006 as Director of the Department of Radiology's Bernard and Irene Schwartz Center for Biomedical Imaging.
 In 2009, he became Vice-Chair for Research in Radiology at NYU.
+He transitioned to Chief of Innovation in Radiology in 2022.

 A member, Fellow, and former Trustee of the ISMRM, Sodickson served as its President in 2017-2018.
 He also chaired the National Institutes of Health Study Section on Biomedical Imaging Technology (BMIT-A) from 2016-2018.
+He was appointed to the National Advisory Council of the NIBIB in 2023.